Magyartanulas/magyartanulas.github.io/Section9.md

 To express what you like and love for someone, use `szeret`.

-[Click here](https://cooljugator.com/hu/szeret) to see the full verb conjugation.
+[Click here](https://cooljugator.com/hu/szeret) to see all conjugations.

 | Pronoun      | Past indef. | Past def.   | Present indef. | Present def. | Present indef. cond. | Present def. cond. |
 |--------------|-------------|-------------|----------------|--------------|----------------------|--------------------|